 Students will be supported in ensuring that their device is able to access the district network and curriculum.
 Any support needed for hardware or software is the responsibility of the owner of the device.
 For warranty repair please contact Lorne Zeni at firstname.lastname@example.org.
 The web URL and physical address of Zytech Solutions is listed below:

+Are Chromebooks still available at school?
 Yes.
 Chromebooks will still be available at school; however, the District does not have the funding to provide one device per student at every school.
 We are supporting a BYOD model in order to increase student access to technology at school.
 Our goal is a 1:1 ratio across our District, which would allow us to more effectively utilize technology to deliver and enhance the curriculum throughout the school day.

+Why is EUSD promoting increased use of digital devices when it contributes to increased eye strain?
 Most curriculum programs in core subject areas are becoming digital.
 It is anticipated that in five years, almost all programs will require digital devices for access.
 We are aware that there are possible disadvantages to a 100% computer-assisted teaching and learning environment.
 Our message to our teachers have always been that technology is a tool, among many, and to reach all students, we have to use the diverse tools available for instruction.
 To prevent eye strain, our teachers realize that on-screen time must be monitored and paced so that there is ample time for rest and movement.
 Backpack weight is a serious concern for students.

+How will the use of Chromebooks help mitigate back strain due to overweight backpacks?
 The American Academy of Pediatrics recommends that a child’s backpack weigh no more than 10 to 20 percent of a child’s weight.
 Consumer Reports recommends keeping the weight closer to 10 percent of a child’s weight.
 As more curriculum becomes digital, it is anticipated that heavy hardbound textbooks will become increasingly accessible via the web, along with other supplemental resources.
 We see a trend of curricular programs becoming digital; as an example, almost all science programs currently available right now, aligned to the new Next Generation Science Standards, are web-based.